Site last updated: 26.5.15

 He’s probably best known today for his role as John Kieffer – the US Army officer and friend of Christopher Foyle – in Foyle’s War, but in his varied career he has danced with the legendary Zizi Jeanmaire at Le Casino de Paris, played almost every male role in The Rocky Horror Show in the early 1970s (given half a chance, he’d probably have had a crack at the female ones, too …) and has appeared frequently on stage in both straight drama and musical theatre.
 In November 2010 played Bill Wilson, Co-Founder of Alcoholics Anonymous in a new play for the Outside Edge Theatre Company – One Day At A Time.

-He is currently at the Edinburgh Fringe playing opposite Steven Berkoff and Andrée Bernard in the latter’s new one-act play An Actor’s Lament.
+In 2013 he appeared at the Edinburgh Fringe playing opposite Steven Berkoff and Andrée Bernard in the latter’s new one-act play An Actor’s Lament, revived in 2014 with runs in Margate and the Gaiety Theatre Dublin.
 (Check the Theatre section for the latest details.)

 He’s also been seen and heard regularly on film and TV.
 He provided the voice for Shiro Hagen in the cult Saturday morning science fiction show Star Fleet X-Bomber; played escapologist Alan Kalanak in the Jonathan Creek Christmas Special Satan’s Chimney; was Frank Crowe, Superintending Engineer on the Hoover Dam, in the BBC’s award-winning documentary series Seven Wonders of the Industrial World, the obnoxious Yves Houdet in Andrew Davies’ superb adaptation of Angus Wilson’s Anglo Saxon Attitudes and, perhaps most notably, was third lead in Vicente Aranda’s beautiful 2003 adaptation of Prosper Mérimée’s novella Carmen.
 More recent appearances have been as Judge John Jones in Nova’s award-winning Judgement Day: Intelligent design on Trial and – for a change – two Englishmen: Lord Melbourne in Channel 4’s Queen Victoria’s Men and the Master of Jesus College, Cambridge, in David Hare’s thriller Page Eight.